 But how many of the world’s richest businesspeople actually have MBA degrees?
 BusinessBecause took a deep-dive into the data to find out.

-Of the top 100 people listed by Forbes as the world’s richest, a grand total of 16 have MBAs, though there are more business school alumni included in the list who pursued other degrees—for instance Warren Buffett, the third richest man in the world, who holds a Bachelor’s degree in Business Administration from the University of Nebraska.
+Of the top 100 people in the Forbes Billionaires list, 11 have MBAs, though there are more business school alumni included in the list who pursued other degrees—for instance Warren Buffett, the third richest man in the world, who holds a Bachelor’s degree in Business Administration from the University of Nebraska.

-The highest-ranking MBA is Michael Bloomberg at number 11: the founder, CEO, and owner of tech giant Bloomberg LP.
+The highest-ranking MBA is Michael Bloomberg at number nine: the founder, CEO, and owner of tech giant Bloomberg LP.

 Bloomberg earned his MBA from Harvard Business School, like most of the other MBAs in the top 100.
 Indeed, according to an analysis by Betway Insider, Harvard is the most popular University among Forbes billionaires.